1. PDF intake

 One PDF is enough to start.
 A single chemistry-heavy patent can be a good trial case.

-Depending on the document, useful fields can include structure rows, SMILES, IUPAC names, and evidence-linked IC50 or other bioactivity context.
+Depending on the document, useful fields can include structure rows, normalized chemistry names, and evidence-linked assay or other bioactivity context.

 Usually no. It is often better to search first, filter the set, then run deeper extraction only on the strongest documents.